-- (1) This code applies to assessable development: - (a) subject to the Coastal Protection and Scenic Amenity Overlay shown on the overlay maps contained within Schedule 2 (Mapping); and - (b) identified as requiring assessment against the Coastal Protection and Scenic Amenity overlay code by the tables of assessment in Part 5 (Tables of assessment). - (2) All provisions in this code are assessment benchmarks for applicable assessable development.
+- subject to the Coastal Protection and Scenic Amenity Overlay shown on the overlay maps contained within Schedule 2 (a) (Mapping); and - identified as requiring assessment against the Coastal Protection and Scenic Amenity overlay code by the tables of (b) assessment in Part 5 (Tables of assessment). - All provisions in this code are assessment benchmarks for applicable assessable development.
+(2)